Ruling out models of vector dark matter in asymptotically safe quantum gravity: Beta functions

 In the present paper, we use the functional renormalization group (FRG) \cite{Wetterich:1992yh,Morris:1993qb,Ellwanger:1993mw} as a tool to derive beta functions in gravity-matter systems.
 The key ingredient of the FRG is the flowing action $\Gamma_k$, a functional that describes the effective dynamics of Euclidean quantum field theories after integrating out fluctuations characterized by a momentum-scale $p=(p\cdot p)^{1/2}$ larger than the infrared cutoff $k$.
 One uses $k$ to represent a renormalization group scale that separates ultraviolet from infrared modes.
 In practice, one introduces $k$ by adding a regulator function $\mathbf{R}_k$ to the microscopic action $S$, acting as a momentum-dependent mass term that suppresses fluctuations with momentum below $k$.

-The flowing action $\Gamma_k$ satisfies the flow equation
+The flowing action $\Gamma_k$ satisfies the flow equation,

-where $\Gamma_k^{(2)}$ is the 2-point function obtained by taking functional derivatives of $\Gamma_k$ with respect to fields. $\text{STr}$ is the super-trace, which is a trace over all indices and space-time coordinates with appropriate signs/multiplicities in the case of complex/fermionic fields.
+where $\Gamma_k^{(2)}$ is the 2-point function obtained by taking functional derivatives of $\Gamma_k$ with respect to fields. $\text{STr}$ is the supertrace, which is a trace over all indices and space-time coordinates with appropriate signs/multiplicities in the case of complex/fermionic fields.
 For more details on the FRG and its applications in quantum gravity, see, e.g., \cite{Dupuis:2020fhh} for a recent review and \cite{Reichert:2020mja,Pawlowski:2020qer,Pawlowski:2023gym,Saueressig:2023irs} for introductions.

 One important difference between beta functions computed with the FRG in comparison with perturbative renormalization group schemes (e.g., $\overline{\text{MS}}$-scheme) is that the structure $( \Gamma_k^{(2)} + \textbf{R}_k )^{-1}$ in the flow Eq. \eqref{eq:floweq} generically produces threshold contributions of the form $(1+\text{mass}^2)^{-\#}$ when one integrates over massive fields.
 Such threshold effects automatically account for the decoupling of massive fields at RG scales below their mass scale.
-This is a significant contrast with perturbative schemes where the decoupling needs to be implemented ``by hand''.
+This is a significant contrast with perturbative schemes where the decoupling needs to be implemented by hand.

-Despite being formally exact, the practical use of the flow Eq. \eqref{eq:floweq} requires some form of approximation method.
-One typically uses truncation methods, where one starts from an \textit{ansatz} $\Gamma_k$ and then projects the flow Eq.~\eqref{eq:floweq} into a functional space that contains only the operators that were already included in the original \textit{ansatz}.
+Despite being formally exact, the practical use of the flow Eq.~\eqref{eq:floweq} requires some form of approximation method.
+One typically uses truncation methods, where one starts from an ansatz $\Gamma_k$ and then projects the flow Eq.~\eqref{eq:floweq} into a functional space that contains only the operators that were already included in the original ansatz.
 In this paper, we work with a truncation for both Abelian and non-Abelian DM models, where $\Gamma_k$ has the same functional form as the classical actions \eqref{eq::actionU1} and \eqref{eq::actionSU2}, respectively, but promoting the couplings to be dependent on the renormalization group scale $k$.
+This truncation is motivated by previous results that asymptotically safe gravity can induce a near-perturbative UV completion for matter models, see, e.g., \cite{Eichhorn:2022gku} and references therein.
+In such a near-perturbative setting, the above truncation is likely to capture all relevant terms and is thus sufficient for a first study.

 For practical calculations with the FRG we need to specify the regulator function $\textbf{R}_k$.
 In this paper, we choose